tobiasdemendonca/terraform-provider-maas/DEVELOPMENT.md

         make testacc
         ```
         > [!NOTE]
-        > You may need to specify specific environment variables for some tests to pass, for example machine ids.
+        > You may need to set specific environment variables for some tests to pass, for example machine ids.
 Add these to your `env.sh` file before sourcing it again, if required:
         > ```bash
         > export TF_ACC_NETWORK_INTERFACE_MACHINE=<system_id>   # b68rn4
         > export TF_ACC_TAG_MACHINES=<system_id>                # b68rn4